Billions of Virgins in Ecstasy / Other Strange sites / e-mail Strange

 He moved in a way that suggested he was attempting the world speed record for the nonchalant walk.

-Death laid a bony hand on his shoulder, was to pass on his staff of
+did, before Death laid a bony hand on his shoulder, was to pass on his

-power to the eighth son of an eighth son.
-Unfortunately for his colleagues
+staff of power to the eighth son of an eighth son.
+Unfortunately for

-in the chauvinistic (not to say misogynistic) world of magic, he failed
+his colleagues in the chauvinistic (not to say misogynistic) world of

-under her complicated strata of vests and petticoats there was some
+somewhere under her complicated strata of vests and petticoats there

 Death comes to us all.
 When he came to Mort, he offered him a job.
 After being assured that being dead was not compulsory, Mort accepted.
 However, he soon found out that romantic longings did not mix easily with the responsibilities of being Death's apprentice ...